 We examined the results of honors theses submitted by students in the Department of Psychological Science.
-A total of 8 students were awarded honors in our department in the http://www.coastal.edu/sacscoc/academic/faccomposer/1382647131_Rubric%20article%20draft_July%2015.pdf This scoring rubric was awarded the 2007 Instructional Resource Award by the Society for the teaching of Psychology current academic year.
+A total of 17 students were awarded honors in our department in the 2018-2019 academic year.
 Each honors thesis is graded by the student's committee on a 9 point scale.
 Our goal was that at least 70% of psychological science honors students would obtain a thesis score of 5 or higher on their thesis defense.
 Additionally, students can be awarded honors cum laude, magna cum laude, or summa cum laude.
 Our goal was that 50% of psychological science students receiving honors would obtain magna cum laude or higher.